 Lake County Forest Preserve District v.
 Carroll Family (1992)

 Defended Carroll family in eminent domain and taking of family estate in Lake Forest.
 Jury trial.
 Nineteenth Judicial Circuit (Lake County) (Judge Terrence Brady).
 Lake County represented by Joe Morrison.
 Case won (largest condemnation jury verdict in Illinois history).

 McLendon v.
 Continental Can (1990)

-Representation of Peter Kiewit Sons’, Inc. in civil ERISA damage class action claiming $800 million.
-3-week bench trial (Chicago).
+Represented Peter Kiewit Sons', Inc. in civil ERISA damage class action claiming $800 million.
+Three-week bench trial (Chicago).
 Plaintiff class represented by Robert Plotkin (Chicago).
 Case settled during extended hearings.

 Mendenhall v.
 Barber-Greene (1990)

-Representation of inventor in patent infringement case.
-1-month jury trial (Chicago) (Judge Will).
+Represented inventor in patent infringement case.
+One-month jury trial (Chicago) (Judge Will).
 Defendant represented by Jones, Day (Chicago).
 Case won ($8 million verdict).

 Piper Alpha North Sea Oil Platform Disaster (1989)